Algorithms for stochastic optimization with functional or expectation constraints: function or expectation constraints over decision variables

 \end{cor} \begin{proof} The proof is similar to that of corollary 4 and hence the details are skipped. \end{proof}

 \vgap

 In view of Corollaries~\ref{Coro 1} and \ref{Coro 2}, the CSA algorithm achieves an ${\cal O}(1/\sqrt{N})$ rate of convergence for solving problem~\eqref{1.1}.
-This convergence rate seems to be unimprovable as it matches the optimal rate of convergence for deterministic convex optimization problems with functional constraints~\cite{Nest04}.
-However, to the best of our knowledge, no such complexity bounds have been obtained before for solving stochastic optimization problems with functional expectation constraints.
+This convergence rate seems to be unimprovable as it matches the optimal rate of convergence for deterministic convex optimization problems with function constraints~\cite{Nest04}.
+However, to the best of our knowledge, no such complexity bounds have been obtained before for solving stochastic optimization problems with function constraints.